 If the property is owned by multiple owners (other than husband and wife) every owner must meet the qualifications mentioned.

-You may also qualify if you are certified totally and permanently disabled by a licensed physician or governmental agency and you and your spouse’s income did not exceed $29,000 for the year prior to which an application is made.
-You must own your primary residence, which could be a manufactured home, condominium or townhouse and be a legal resident of Iredell County.
+You may also qualify if you are certified totally and permanently disabled by a physician licensed to practice medicine in North Carolina or from a governmental agency authorized to determine qualifications for disability benefits, and you and your spouse’s income did not exceed $31,500 for the year prior to which an application is made.
+You must own your primary residence, which could be a manufactured home, single family residence, condominium or townhome and be a legal resident of Iredell County.

 Or you can also view them online.
 Iredell ConnectGIS